ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 {% endraw %}
 {% endhighlight %}

 As you may notice, the reconstruction of the corrupted image is way worse compared to the original one.
-Even the presence of some outlier values were enough to derail PCA.
+The presence of a handful of outlier values is enough to derail PCA.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/robust_pca/pca_corruption.png" alt="PCA outliers">